Create Custom Lighting in Your Apartment

 (Via Raising Dick and Jane)

 The lamp shade isn’t the only piece of this light fixture you can add some life to.
-Repurpose a mason jar, old coffee pot or even your favorite bottle of wine to take your lamp’s base from basic to breathtaking.
+Repurpose a mason jar like Raising Dick and Jane did, an old coffee pot or even your favorite bottle of wine to take your lamp’s base from basic to breathtaking.

 Add light to your apartment without enhancing your electric bill by utilizing candles.
 Refresh an old candle holder with paint, fabric and glass beads, or create one from scratch with a glass lantern, mason jar or wine glass.
 These candle ideas can also come in handy while decorating your apartment during the upcoming holidays.